 Who's involved in the process?

-ICANZ works with an accredited organisation called Friends For All Children Foundation, established in 1977.
+For some adoptions ICANZ works with an accredited organisation called Friends For All Children Foundation, established in 1977.
 Thai law prevents adoptive parents approaching FFAC directly to adopt.
 Adoptive parents must work through their partner accredited organisation in NZ, ie ICANZ

 FFAC runs small child care centres in both Bangkok and in the north of Thailand, which provide a variety of services to local families.
 Aside from care and adoption planning for some children, FFAC also provides educational support, food and material aid and entertainment programs for local children.
 Children may also be cared for in smaller group homes or in foster homes.